 Implementing an inbound approach is an effective way to step up your talent acquisition game.
 Building relationships with awesome candidates (even when you’re not hiring), investing in your recruitment-focused landing pages, and analyzing what works best: all of these tactics can have a huge effect on how you hire.
 Here are a few specific challenges that inbound can help overcome:

 Inbound recruiting allows you to reach a much bigger pool of candidates.
 If your brand becomes well-known among candidates, that means there are hundreds or even thousands of people who are interested in your company and want to become your employees.
-Thus, you get a wider range to choose from and have more opportunity to find the best final candidate.
+Thus, you get a wider range to choose from and have more opportunities to find the best final candidate.

 It might be a blog post that initially brought a candidate to your site, but it could be an email or a carefully crafted job description (both important forms of content) that finally convinces a candidate to click “apply.”